skeptycal/autosys/README.md

 ## A solid foundation

-> Implore uses _Requests_ and _Beautiful Soup_ to parse html and scrape web data.
+> AutoSys uses _Requests_ and _Beautiful Soup_ to parse html and scrape web data.
 Website output if mostly _Flask_ based.
 The majority of other functionality is original code.

 ---